 Sept.
-2, 2018: Lauren McCluskey met Melvin Shawn Rowland at London Belle, a Salt Lake City bar where he was working as a bouncer, and began a relationship with him.
+2, 2018: Lauren McCluskey, 21, met Melvin Shawn Rowland at London Belle, a Salt Lake City bar where he was working as a bouncer, and began dating him.
 He gave her a false name and age, and didn’t disclose that he was a convicted sex offender on parole.
 He visited her often at her residence hall and quickly built friendships with other students in the building.
 Later that month, she went pistol shooting with Rowland and his friends; as a felon, Rowland was not allowed to possess a gun.

 Sept.
-26: McCluskey called two of her friends and was “very sad;” she said Rowland would not let her “hang out with friends.”
+26: McCluskey called two of her friends; she said Rowland would not let her “hang out with friends.”
 The friends felt she didn’t sound right and noticed that week that her physical appearance had begun to change.
 They believed she was being taken advantage of by Rowland.

 Oct.
-12: Lauren McCluskey contacted university police, reporting she had received suspicious messages she believed were from Rowland’s friends.
+12: Lauren McCluskey contacted university police for the first time, reporting she had received suspicious messages she believed were from Rowland’s friends.
 The texts said Rowland was dead and that it was her fault.
 But she found he had recently posted on social media, disproving the claim.
 Such posts were a violation of Rowland’s parole terms, which prohibited him from using social media.
-Lauren told the reporting officer she did not feel in danger or threatened by the texts, but felt his friends were trying to lure her out of her dorm.
+Lauren told the officer she did not feel in danger or threatened by the texts, but felt his friends were trying to lure her out of her dorm.

 Oct.
 16: A parole agent spoke with Rowland — but did not know about McCluskey’s allegations because university police had not communicated with Adult Probation and Parole.
-Rowland’s use of social media violated his probation, and involvement in a new crime also would have been a violation.
-A spokesman for the Board of Pardons and Parole said on Oct.
-25, "if the parole agent has enough information to establish probable cause that the person violated parole, then the agent can request a warrant from the Board.
-The person would be returned to prison and the Board may revoke parole.”
+Rowland’s use of social media violated his probation, and involvement in a new crime also would have been a violation and could have sent him back to jail.

 Oct.
-16-19: The campus detective assigned to McCluskey’s case worked on other investigations.
+16-19: Kayla Dallof, the campus detective assigned to McCluskey’s case, worked on other investigations.

 Oct.
-19: At 4:48 p.m., a frustrated McCluskey called the Salt Lake City police department to ask for help.
-“She is very concerned about her case because she has not heard back as to its disposition.
-She expresses concern that she believes there might be an ‘insider’ within [campus police] because her ex-boyfriend knows all about her contact with the police,” the independent review reported.
+19: At 4:48 p.m., a frustrated McCluskey called the Salt Lake City police department to ask for more help.
+“She is very concerned about her case because she has not heard back as to its disposition,” the independent review reported.
 Salt Lake City’s dispatch tells her to call campus police, which she does.
 A detective returns her call and says she will not be back at work until Oct.
 23 — which will turn out to be the day after McCluskey’s slaying.
 The detective tells McCluskey to call campus dispatch in the meantime if she gets another message that appears to be an attempt to lure her somewhere.
-Brophy later said a formal extortion investigation case was opened on Oct.
-19, when a detective contacted McCluskey for more information.

 Oct.
 19-22: Security video shows Rowland at various campus locations, apparently seeking McCluskey.
-Over the weekend, McCluskey sends three screenshots, presumably to campus police, “showing Rowland’s criminal history and his offender details.”
+Over the weekend, McCluskey sends three screenshots to campus police, “showing Rowland’s criminal history and his offender details.”

 The day of the shooting

 Oct.
-22, 10:39 a.m.: McCluskey emailed police that she had received another text from a spoofed number, claiming to be Deputy Chief Rick McLenon, asking her to go to the police station.
+22, 10:39 a.m.: McCluskey talked to Officer Deras after she had received another text from a spoofed number, with the message claiming to be from Deputy Chief Rick McLenon, asking her to go to the police station.
 The “only logical conclusion” was that Rowland sent it with the intent of getting McCluskey to leave her dorm, one of the reviewers said.
-The reviewers' report said McCluskey was told not to respond to the text, but the fact that she had received the text was not reported to police administrators.
+But Deras never reported McCluskey’s concerns to any of his superiors at the department.

 Oct.
-22, 3 to 6 p.m.: Rowland waited for McCluskey with some of her friends in the residence hall.
+22, 3 to 6 p.m.: Rowland waited for McCluskey with some of her friends at the dorms.

 Oct.
 22, 8:20 p.m.: Rowland confronted McCluskey in the parking lot outside her residence hall.
-She was returning from a night class and on the phone with her mother.
-He grabbed her, and she dropped her cellphone and belongings.
-He dragged her to a different spot in the lot, forcing her into the back seat of a car he had driven to campus.
+She was returning from a night class and on the phone with her mother when she screamed, “No, no, no.” Rowland grabbed her, and she dropped her cellphone and belongings.
+He then dragged her to a different spot in the lot, forcing her into the back seat of a car he had driven to campus.
 Once she was in the car, Rowland shot McCluskey multiple times.
-As a felon, Rowland could not possess a gun; a man who had loaned the gun to him said Rowland claimed he had a girlfriend and wanted to teach her how to shoot.

 Oct.
-22, 8:23 p.m.: Matt McCluskey, Lauren’s father, called dispatch.
-He relayed what Jill McCluskey heard on the phone, and asked officers to respond.
+22, 8:23 p.m.: Matt McCluskey, McCluskey’s father, called campus police dispatch.
+He relayed what Jill McCluskey heard on the phone and asked officers to respond.

 Oct.
 22, 8:32 p.m.: Police went to the parking lot and found McCluskey’s belongings.
-More police were mobilized.
+More police were called.
 A search began of her dorm room, the parking lot and the surrounding area.

 Oct.
-22, 8:38 p.m.: Rowland called a woman he met on a dating site, and asked her to pick him up.
+22, 8:38 p.m.: Rowland called a woman he met on a dating site and asked her to pick him up.
 They went to dinner at a restaurant, drove by the state Capitol and went to her home downtown, where he took a shower.
 She then dropped him off at a coffee shop.
-Later that night, she saw news reports about the shooting, recognized photos of Rowland, and called the police.
+Later that night, she saw news reports about the shooting, recognized photos of Rowland and called police.

 Oct.
 22: 9:55 p.m.: While searching the parking lot, police found McCluskey’s body in the back seat of a car.

 Oct.
-22, 9:56 p.m.: A secure-in-place alert was sent campus-wide, telling the university community that there had been a shooting on campus.
+22, 9:56 p.m.: A secure-in-place alert was sent campuswide, telling the university community that there had been a shooting.